alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 You may want to test your Lambda function locally instead of connecting to your DynamoDB account, so we will do the following:

 - Download the DynamoDB Docker image
-- Run the DynamoDB Docker image locallyc
+- Run the DynamoDB Docker image locally
 - Set up DynamoDB: create tables, insert data, and test it
 - Change your Lambda Function code
 - Test DynamoDB locally